Agile Product Management: Definition, Best Practices, & Examples

 Tip 1: Combine agile with other methods that suit your needs

 Agile works best when combined with other methods that have proven to work with your organization.
-ABA English CEO Gino Micacchi created a framework that combined agile with the risk management and time-control of Stage-Gate (which was inspired by waterfall), and also lean.
+ABA English CEO Gino Micacchi that combined agile with the risk management and time-control of Stage-Gate (which was inspired by waterfall), and also lean.
 This made it so that they could use agile while still feeling familiar with processes during the changes.

 Tip 2: Empower your team by leading the iterative decision making